fmv1992/batch_renamer/readme.md

 - Fix changing uppercase to lowercase on windows not being detected as change such as 'Capulet' being renamed to 'capulet_00' instead of 'capulet'

+## Changelog

+- v0.1: First version to be tracked for changelogs.